Access token and SSH keys

 How to use the access token

-1. Open the terminal and position to a folder in which you want to put your new project (e.g., Documents folder).
+1. Open the terminal and go to the folder where you want to put the project.
+For example:

 cd ~/Documents